oracle/python-cx_Oracle/doc/src/module.rst

 .. function:: makedsn(host, port, sid=None, service_name=None, region=None, \
         sharding_key=None, super_sharding_key=None)

-    Return a string suitable for use as the dsn argument for :meth:`~cx_Oracle.connect()`.
+    Return a string suitable for use as the dsn parameter for :meth:`~cx_Oracle.connect()`.
 This string is identical to the strings that are defined by the Oracle names server or defined in the tnsnames.ora file.